 Leaves, dirt, and grass can infiltrate the furnace and air conditioner.
 This can lead to various expensive problems that can eventually cause a breakdown of the HVAC system.
 Instead of paying additional costs, you can prevent this issue.

 Make sure to regularly clean out any vegetation in the unit.
-Also, check for debris from time-to-time.
+Also, check for debris from time-to-time, especially on the outdoor coil unit of your air conditioner.

 - Time to Open Closed Vents